danmaps/danmaps.github.io/posts/prioritizing-health.md

 **The Power of Short Walks**

 Short walks can serve as a mental reset, helping to clear your mind and improve focus.
-Whether it’s a quick stroll around the block during a break or a walk to a nearby coffee shop, these moments of movement can boost creativity and energy.
+Whether it's a quick stroll around the block during a break or a walk to a nearby coffee shop, these moments of movement can boost creativity and energy.
 Incorporating a 10-15 minute walk into your daily routine can have significant benefits.

 **Exercise as a Non-Negotiable**

 Regular exercise is crucial, not just for physical health but also for mental well-being.
 Exercise improves mood, boosts energy levels, and enhances cognitive function.
-Finding time for exercise can be challenging, but it’s important to make it a priority.
-Whether it’s a morning run, a lunchtime workout, or an evening yoga session, keeping active is key.
+Finding time for exercise can be challenging, but it's important to make it a priority.
+Whether it's a morning run, a lunchtime workout, or an evening yoga session, keeping active is key.

 #### Mindful Practices for Mental Health